techsethi/what_not_to_miss/README.md

-# splashpage
+# What Not to Miss

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.
+The SDK can be downloaded from https://what-not-to-miss-cms.herokuapp.com/

 A few resources to get you started if this is your first Flutter project: